sql-machine-learning/elasticdl/elasticdl/doc/custom_data_source_support_design.md

     def read_records(self, task):
         """This method will be used in `TaskDataService` to read the records based on the information provided for a given task into a Python generator/iterator.

+        Arguments:
+            task: The current `Task` object that provides information on where to read the data for this task.
         """
         pass

     @abstractmethod
-    def create_task_dispatcher(self):
+    def create_shards(self, mode):
-        """This method creates a `TaskDispatcher` instance that will be used to create and dispatch training, evaluation, and prediction tasks.
+        """This method creates the dictionary of shards where the keys are the shard names and the values are the number of records.

+        Arguments:
+            mode: The mode that indicates where the created shards will be used.
         """
         pass
 ```